JiangYain/WavX/README.md

 [English](#wavx) | [中文](#wavx-1)

-WavX is a Python library for audio analysis and processing, providing a simple yet powerful API for handling various audio-related tasks.
+WavX is a Python library for audio analysis and processing, providing a simple API for handling various audio-related tasks.

 ## Features